AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/crm/sugarcrm-accounts-contacts.md

 To validate that you have correctly set up the source and [!DNL SugarCRM Accounts & Contacts] data is being ingested, follow the steps below:

-1. In the Platform UI, select View Dataflows besides the [!DNL SugarCRM Accounts & Contacts] card menu on the Catalog page.
-You can then select [!UIControl Preview dataset] to verify the data that was ingested.
+1. In the Platform UI, select **[!UICONTROL View Dataflows]** besides the [!DNL SugarCRM Accounts & Contacts] card menu on the Catalog page.
+You can then select **[!UICONTROL Preview dataset]** to verify the data that was ingested.

-1. Depending on the object type you are working with you can verify the aggregated data against the counts visible on the [!DNL SugarMarket] Accounts page below :
+1. Depending on the object type you are working with you can verify the aggregated data against the counts visible on the [!DNL SugarMarket].
+To view an example screenshot for the object type you selected, select from the tabs below:

+   >[!BEGIN TABS]

+   >[!TAB Accounts]

+   [!DNL SugarMarket] Accounts page.
    ![Screenshot from the SugarMarket Accounts page displaying list of accounts](../../../../images/tutorials/create/sugarcrm-accounts-contacts/sugarmarket-accounts.png?lang=en)

+   >[!TAB Contacts]

-   Or from the Contacts page below :
+   [!DNL SugarMarket] Contacts page example.
    ![Screenshot from the SugarMarket Contacts page displaying list of contacts](../../../../images/tutorials/create/sugarcrm-accounts-contacts/sugarmarket-contacts.png?lang=en)

+   >[!ENDTABS]

 >[!NOTE]
+>
 > The [!DNL SugarMarket] pages do not include the deleted object counts.
 However, data retrieved through this source will also include the deleted count, these would be marked with a deleted flag.